doocs/leetcode/solution/3200-3299/3242.Design Neighbor Sum Service/README_EN.md

 }

 /**
- * Your neighborSum object will be instantiated and called as such:
+ * Your NeighborSum object will be instantiated and called as such:
- * var obj = new neighborSum(grid)
+ * var obj = new NeighborSum(grid)
  * var param_1 = obj.adjacentSum(value)
  * var param_2 = obj.diagonalSum(value)
  */